LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Conclusion

 \section{Conclusion}

-The research aims to address the challenges in complex mathematical reasoning, especially at the Olympiad level, where generating accurate and efficient reasoning paths for problem-solving.
-By combining iterative optimization methods Self-Refine applied to Monte Carlo Tree Search~(SR-MCTS), the \texttt{LLaMA-Berry} framework improves the efficiency of solution generation.
-The Pairwise Preference Reward Model (PPRM) further enhances performance by modeling preferences between solutions rather than just scoring outcomes.
-Experimental results demonstrate that \texttt{LLaMA-Berry} outperforms baseline approaches on benchmarks like GSM8K and MATH, and demonstrates a competitive level with GPT-4 Turbo on difficult benchmarks without additional training.
+This research addresses challenges in complex mathematical reasoning, particularly at the Olympiad level, by enhancing the accuracy and efficiency of the search for reasoning paths.
+By introducing Self-Refine applied to Monte Carlo Tree Search (SR-MCTS), the \texttt{LLaMA-Berry} framework significantly improves the efficiency of solution generation by LLMs.
+Additionally, the Pairwise Preference Reward Model (PPRM) constructs preferences between solutions rather than merely scoring outcomes, calculating the final global quantile score using the enhanced Borda Count (EBC) method.
+Evaluation results demonstrate that \texttt{LLaMA-Berry} outperforms baseline approaches on benchmarks like GSM8K and MATH, and achieves competitive performance compared to closed-source models on Olympiad-level benchmarks such as AIME2024.

-In practice, the \texttt{LLaMA-Berry} framework still faces several limitations.
-The potential high computational cost of Monte Carlo Tree Search (MCTS) and Self-Refine methods may limit their practicality in resource-constrained environments.
-Additionally, the framework's assessment has been still narrow, focusing primarily on mathematical reasoning benchmarks, and its effectiveness on larger parameter or close-source models remains unexplored, warranting future experiments to assess its scalability and broader applicability.